pwlmc/morando/website/docs/why-morando.md

 ## The solution

-To address these challenges, we need a different foundation — one that allows systems to grow without losing structure, and teams to collaborate without creating chaos.
+To address these challenges, we need a different foundation.
+One that allows systems to grow without losing structure, and teams to collaborate without creating chaos.

-The key is a **flexible Module abstraction**.
+The key is to merge Layers with a **flexible Module abstraction**.

-Instead of relying solely on rigid layers or informal coordinators, we organize code around Modules: independent, cohesive units that can contain logic, UI, state, and even other Modules.
 Modules provide a natural way to express boundaries, manage complexity recursively, and evolve the system without unnecessary coupling.

-With Modules as first-class citizens, **Morando's Layered-Modular Monolith Architecture offers**:
+With merging Layers and Modules, **Morando's Layered-Modular Monolith Architecture offers**:

 - A **clear vocabulary** for discussing system design.
-- An intuitive way to **measure and improve** architectural decisions (by looking at Module boundaries and dependencies).
+- An intuitive way to **measure and improve** architectural decisions.
-- A path to **tooling** that can support and enforce good practices over time.
+- A **tooling** that support and enforce good practices all the time.